 How companies can recruit and keep employees who are used to working from home

 What does the future of work look like in a post-pandemic world?
-NPR's A Martinez asks Neha Neik of the tech recruiting firm RecruitGyan.
+NPR's A Martinez asks Neha Naik of the tech recruiting firm RecruitGyan.

 Copyright © 2023 NPR.
 All rights reserved.
 Visit our website terms of use and permissions pages at www.npr.org for further information.